cockroachdb/docs/src/current/v23.1/connection-pooling.md

 **connections = (number of cores * 4)**

-if the number of active connections exceeds 4 times the number of cores in your cluster your application is likely not achieving maximum throughput, and you should reduce the maximum number of connections in your connection pool, or consider adding more cores to each node in your cluster.
+if the number of active connections exceeds 4 times the number of cores in your cluster your application is likely not achieving maximum throughput, and you should reduce the maximum number of connections in your connection pool, or scale the cluster by adding more nodes or cores per node.

 Reducing the number of active connections may increase overall throughput, possibly at the expense of increased tail latency for your queries.